-CMS issued the CY2018 Medicare Physician Fee Schedule (PFS) Proposed Rule, which would take effect on or after January 1, 2018.
-The proposed rule updates Medicare Part B payment policies, payment rates and quality provisions for services under the Medicare PFS, and is available on the Public Inspection Desk of the Federal Register.
-It is scheduled to appear in the July 21st edition of the Federal Register.
-NASL has posted the pre-publication version of the 815-page proposed rule here.
-CMS’ Fact Sheet is available on CMS.gov.
-(7/13/17)
+CMS issued the CY2019 Medicare Physician Fee Schedule (PFS) Proposed Rule, which would take effect on or after January 1, 2019.
+The proposed rule updates Medicare Part B payment policies, payment rates and quality provisions for services under the Medicare PFS and is scheduled to be published in the Federal Register on July 27, 2018.
+The Proposed Rule includes a major change for rehab therapy providers, and one that NASL has advocated.
+CMS is eliminating the collection of functional reporting.
+(7/12/18)

 - Read the pre-publication version of the proposed rule entitle, Medicare Program: Revisions to Payment Policies under the Physician Fee Schedule and Other Revisions to Part B for CY 2019; Medicare Shared Savings Program Requirements; etc.